JackLawhorn/Heavens-Above-Gardens-Below/Posts/(Theme) Reinvention.md

 ## Psions

-[[Psions]] are a super interesting yet oft-unexplored class of mage in fantasy, generally relegated to science fiction.
+[[Psionics|psions]] are a super interesting yet oft-unexplored class of mage in fantasy, generally relegated to science fiction.
 Considering psychic or psionic powers are tied to our mental faculties that create our reality itself, I think it's safe to say that these have the potential to be unimaginably powerful.
 Plus, I think this ties in well to the setting's overarching focus on the nature of reality.

 I find visual interpretations of such powers, which I generally refer to as the "psionic plane", particularly engaging.
 Not comprised of planes per say, this setting instead refers to this reality as the [[Psionic Sphere]], and it's a major part of being a psion in the [[Known World]].
 Humanity's psions are freely and directly connected to the perceived realities of all those around them, flitting between the minds of others to steal or protect information.